 - Third, they must earn a least $4,122 per year in one of those titles; or must earn at least $2,061 per semester if they are employed for just one semester

 The health insurance is made available through the Student Employee Health Plan (SEHP), a component of the New York State Health Insurance Program (NYSHIP).
 Students wishing to enroll must complete an enrollment form and provide copies of their social security card, birth certificate, or passport and appointment letter.
 Additional documentation is required for those wishing to enroll dependents.
 All enrollment documentation must be presented to the GC Student Affairs office for processing.
-Once enrolled, participants will receive three insurance identifications cards; one for hospital, medical and prescription benefits; one for dental care; and one for vision coverage.
+Once enrolled, participants will receive three insurance identification cards; a medical card to be used for hospitalization, emergency room, doctor office visits, laboratory tests, prescription drug, mental health and substance abuse benefits; one for dental care; and one for vision coverage.

 To find providers participating in the program go to: The Empire Plan or